Singapore Alumni Scholarship

 - A written statement (max 2 A4 pages) outlining your experience of educational disadvantage and how this scholarship would assist you and your career aspirations.

-Up to five (5) scholarships will be available, valued at $4000 each payable as a lump sum payment following acceptance and after the relevant semester census date.
+Up to seven scholarships will be available, valued at $4000 each.
+These will be paid as a lump sum after the semester one census date.

 Selection of the scholar/s will be on the basis of: